 Due to this groundwork and close contact with clients, she began to notice gaps in the Knoll portfolio and designing to fill them.
 This led her to establish that second key sect of the business, a textile program that we know now as Knoll Textiles.

-Florence revolutionized small fabric swatches (simply putting fabric on cardboard) for client presentations and their success led her to create a more formal sample and display system that became standard for the industry.
+Florence revolutionized small fabric swatches (simply putting fabric on cardboard) for client presentations and their success led her to create a more formal sample and display system that became standard for the interior design industry.

 Stylistically and artistically, Florence laid the foundation for Knoll’s practices, but not without streamlining administrative and business tasks.